noyaboy/Cosmology_Challenge/pages/data.md

 ***

 ## Dataset
-Participants will work with simulated datasets mimicking observations from the Hyper Suprime-Cam (HSC) survey.
+Participants will work with simulated datasets mimicking observations from the [<ins>Hyper Suprime-Cam (HSC) survey</ins>](https://science.jpl.nasa.gov/projects/hyper-suprime-cam/).
 Each data is a 2D image of dimension $1424 \times 176$, corresponds to the convergence map of redshift BIN 2 of WIDE12H subfield in HSC Y3, pixelized with a resolution of 2 arcmin.

 These weak lensing convergence maps are generated from high-resolution cosmological ray-tracing simulations with $101$ different spatially-flat $\Lambda \text{CDM}$ cosmological models.
 Each cosmological model differs in cosmological parameters $\Omega_m$, the fraction of the total matter density of the Universe, and $S_8$, the amplitude of matter fluctuations on $8 \,\mathrm{Mpc}/h$ scales in the Universe today.
 These two parameters serve as the label of each data.